conda/conda/docs/source/user-guide/configuration/settings.rst

     my_channel: https://mychannel.example.com
     another_channel: file:///path/to/local/channel

-Note that this not a substitute for mirrors.
+Note: This is not a substitute for mirrors

 .. _auto-update-conda: